kv0906/vibeos/.os/SYSTEM.md

 This is not gospel.
 It's a starting point.

 These principles work for me.
 They might not all work for you.
-The value isn't in following them rigidly — it's in having a foundation you can adapt.

 Take what resonates.
 Question what doesn't.
 Make it yours.

 ---